MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-compliance-settings.md

 The Preference page includes the following content:

 - **Page title**: The title of the page.
-- **Description**: A description that clarifies the purpose of this page.
+- **Description**: A description that explains the purpose of the page.
 - Names and descriptions of all three consent dimensions.
     - **Allow email**
     - **Allow SMS**